 Looking at the study of new media, it is in line with what Baudrillard constructed about consumerist society on virtual media.
-Baudrillard transformed Marx's theory of use value and exchange value into sign value.
+Baudrillard compose theory Marx's use value and exchange rate became sign values.
 Baudrillard said that consumption is unlimited, people's lives today are strongly influenced and determined by consumption.
 People will consume more and judge other people by how much they consume, especially those provided by the media.
-Such an order is called hyper civilization and the society is a consumer society (Noerhadi, Heraty, 2013: 147).
+Such an order is named as Hyper civilization And the society is a consumer society (Noerhadi, Heraty, 2013: 147).

-The research related to cancel culture was written by Joseph Ching Velasco from De La Salle University in 2020 with the title "You Are Cancelled: Virtual Collective Consciousness and The Emergence of Cancel Culture as Ideological Purging".
+As for research related to cancel culture written by Joseph Ching Velasco from De La Salle University in 2020 under the title "You Are Cancelled: Virtual Collective Consciousness and The Emergence of Cancel Culture as Ideological Purging".
 This article reveals that virtual media is a new force in human life, both to convey ideology, coerce, and as a means of social movement.
 Whereas a new force can eliminate and drop one's charisma to appear again in public and even a public figure is tarnished so that he feels embarrassed again to appear, this is because his words and statements are contrary to public custom.
-Joseph Ching Velasco's research in this article was conducted in the Philippines and examines public figures who are the subject of cancel culture (Velasco, 2021: 2).
+Joseph Ching Velasco's research in this article was conducted in the Philippines and examines the public figures who are the subject cancel culture (Velasco, 2021: 2).

 Furthermore, research conducted by Samantha Haskell at Boise State University Graduate College with the title "Cancel Culture: A Qualitative Analysis of Social Media Practice of Canceling".
-In this thesis, Samantha Haskell revealed that the word cancel culture is a product of the media to make people ashamed of being canceled.
-This research was conducted on tweeter media where he studied the subject Kevin Spacey who was canceled and discussed in tweeters as many as 1700 people.
-Where in the end Kevin Spacey was embarrassed again to appear in public spaces because he became the object of cancellation by media citizens (Samantha, 2021: V).
+In this thesis Samantha Haskell reveals that the word cancel culture is a product of the media to make person shame as a result in cancel.
+This research was conducted on a media tweeter where he studied the subject Kevin Spacey who was in cancel and discussed in tweeters as many as 1700 people.
+Where in the end Kevin Spacey was embarrassed again to be present in public spaces because he became an object cancel by media citizen (Samantha, 2021: V).

 Research conducted by Trio Kurniawan entitled "Cancel Culture and Academic Freedom: A Perspective from Democratic Deliberative Education Philosophy".
-This article reveals that boycotting one's influence does not only affect figures, but also affects a brand, brand, institution, and is now spreading into the world of education.
-The focus of this article looks at how academic freedom, which has been living for a long time, is now facing a new disease, namely cancel culture that can interfere with academic freedom and tend to damage the meaning of academic freedom (Kurniawan et al., 2022 : 1).
+This article Reveal that boycotting one's influence does not only affect figures, but also affects a brand, brand, institution, and is now spreading into the world of education.
+The focus of this article looks at how academic freedom, which has long been alive, is now facing a new disease: culture cancel culture which can interfere with academic freedom and tend to undermine the meaning of academic freedom (Kurniawan et al., 2022 : 1).

 The latest study written by Alix Martinez entitled, "Uncovering the Dirt on Cancel Culture: An In-depth Analysis of Publishing's Relationship with Controversy".
-In this article, Alix Martinez revealed that the cancel culture phenomenon is a new phenomenon in social media and is massively growing where many people are connected on social media.
+In this article Alix Martinez reveals the phenomenon cancel culture is a new phenomenon in social media and massively growing where many people are connected in social media.
 The amount of social media consumption increased by around 72 percent when Covid-19 began to spread to various countries.
-But Alix Martinez also revealed that it turns out that publication media that develops online can also be an arena for canceling for writers if in their books cannot satisfy public expectations, and can even create controversy for a long time (Martinez, 2021: 2).
+But Alix Martinez also revealed that it turns out that publication media that develops online can also be an arena cancel For the authors if in their books can not satisfy public expectations, and can even create controversy for a long time (Martinez, 2021: 2).